Wellington Region Waste Management and Minimisation Plan 2017-2043

 Under the Waste Minimisation Act 2008 (the Act) all councils are required to develop a Waste Management and Minimisation Plan (WMMP) by 2012.

-Find out more about the Waste Minimisation Act on the Parliamentary Counsel Office website (opens in a new window)
+Find out more about the Waste Minimisation Act on the Ministry for the environment website (opens in a new window)

 The Act requires each WMMP to contain a summary of the council’s objectives, policies, methods and funding to “achieve effective and efficient waste management and minimisation within the territorial authority’s district.”